Learn how the Library Foundation is making a difference in Summit County

 Do your kids love dogs?
 As part of our Summer Reading Program, children are invited to practice their reading skills with our gentle therapy dogs.
 This is a no-judgement zone!
 Come for Summer Reading Program and stay after to read!
 No sign-up required at Main Library.

 Do your kids love dogs?
 Children are invited to practice their reading skills with our gentle therapy dogs.
 This is a no-judgement zone!
-Call 970-453-3544 to register or stop by the front desk.
+Call 970-453-3544 to register for a 15 min reading time slot or stop by the front desk.

 Have questions about Facebook, Twitter, Instagram, or Pinterest?
 Get a brief overview about these and other social media sites and get your questions answered.
 Please register in advance by calling (970)-453-3544 and plan to arrive a little early as doors to the library lock at 7 pm.